trxcc/trxcc.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2026.09*: &nbsp;🎉🎉 One co-first-authored paper on AI for Science has been accepted by Nature Food.
 - *2026.04*: &nbsp;🎉🎉 GenRe² is accepted by ICML'26.
 - *2025.06*: &nbsp;🎉🎉 Research results reported by NSFC [[Link](https://www.nsfc.gov.cn/p1/3381/2825/83716.html)].
 - *2025.01*: &nbsp;🎉🎉 Offline-RaM is accepted by ICLR'25.